msiedlarek/winthing/README.md

 **Topic:** winthing/system/commands/run<br>
 **Payload:** [command:string, arguments:string, workingDirectory:string]

 Run a command.
-Arguments and working directory are optional (empty string and null by default).
+Arguments and working directory are optional (empty string and null by default).<br>
 If whitelist is enabled, only the command as unique identifier is required.
-The identifier is checked against the whitelist file.
+The identifier is checked against the whitelist file (see **whitelist.ini** above).

 ---